CS 112

 Welcome to CS 112!

-For more information, consult the syllabus or contact Ms. Papadakis-Kanaris.
+For more information, consult the syllabus or contact Ms. Preethi Narayanan or Ms. Papadakis-Kanaris.

-Labs will be meeting (as open labs) during the first week.
+Labs will be meeting during the first week.
 Please do Lab 0 on your own in advance.

 Most of the course materials are available on this site using the links in the navigation bar (on the left).
-Go to your lecture section’s site on Blackboard for:
+Go to your lecture section’s site on Blackboard (when available) for:

 • pre-lecture materials, including the pre-lecture tasks, if any